277 Park Avenue

-The office building opened on July 13, 1964.
-An apartment building designed by McKim, Mead, and White previously occupied the site.
+History

+The site was among the landholdings of Elizabeth Goelet Kip and her son George Goelet Kip.
+In the 1870s, as part of the expansion of nearby Grand Central Depot, the land was subject to a protracted legal battle which resulted in Elizabeth Kip being forced by eminent domain to sell the land to the New York and Harlem Railroad for $212,500.
+An apartment building designed by McKim, Mead, and White then occupied the site.
 One tenant of that building was the presidential campaign of John F. Kennedy.
-Prior to the construction of the McKim, Mead and White building, the block was among the landholdings of Elizabeth Goelet Kip and her son George Goelet Kip.
-In the 1870s, as part of the expansion of nearby Grand Central Depot, the land was subject to a protracted legal battle which resulted in Elizabeth Kip being forced by eminent domain to sell the land to the New York and Harlem Railroad for $212,500.
+The current office building opened on July 13, 1964.

+In 2014, the building's owner, the Stahl Organization, received a $1 billion mortgage loan for the building.
+Stahl began renovating the building in 2022 for $120 million.
+The Park Ave Kitchen restaurant, operated by David Burke, opened in the building as part of the renovation.
+The Stahl Organization refinanced the building for $750 million in 2024, putting up $250 million in exchange for a loan from a Deutsche Bank subsidiary.